 Map the attack path.
 Run the terminals.
 Ship the report.

 PentestPath gives pentest engagements a single local-first desktop workflow.
-Graph the path, execute in context, and move into reporting without turning the product into a fake browser suite.
+Graph the path, execute in context, capture evidence, and move into reporting without scattering context across tools.

 Pick your platform and start with the latest release.